pindiespace/webvr-page/README.md

 -------------------------------------
 ## Running the boilerplate:
+You can test the boilerplate simply by double-clicking on index.html, after installation.
+It is a good idea to have your console tools open to look for problems.

+The file 'server.js' creates a simple Node-based web server.
+To run it, just open a new command-prompt or Terminal window, navigate to the default directory for the install, and type:
+>`node server.js`

+Access the server at http://localhost:3000

-This boilerplate implements a webpage-friendly version of webvr-boilerplate, so that you can add VR scenes as elements in a larger web page.
-Clicking on either the 'fullscreen' or 'VR' icons will bring the system to fullscreen.
+This boilerplate a couple of default scenes in a simple player application in index.html, demonstrating that you can add VR scenes as elements in a larger web page.

-In 'VR' mode, it will automatically create two stereo images of the scene.
+* Click on the 'fullscreen' icon to go fullscreen
+* Click on the 'vr' icon to go into VR (which is stereo view on a desktop)
+* Press the escape key on your keyboard to exit fullscreen or VR mode
+* On a mobile, rotate the mobile to landscape to get a VR view suitable for Google Cardboard or Samsung Gear

-### Running on a desktop computer
+### Stereo view on a desktop computer
 If you don't have an HMD, you can still experiment with the VR system (though you won't see the true VR, obviously).
 This only works if you enable the webvr-polyfill library, which provides VR functions to web browsers which lack it or have it turned off by